-The San Ramon Police Department is committed to child safety and provides CAR SEAT INSPECTIONS BY APPOINTMENT ONLY at 2401 Crow Canyon Road, Tuesdays, Wednesdays and Fridays, hours vary by day.
+The San Ramon Police Department is committed to child safety and provides CAR SEAT INSPECTIONS BY APPOINTMENT ONLY at 2401 Crow Canyon Road, on Mondays and Wednesdays.
+Hours vary by day.

 Resident - $25, per vehicle inspected

 The car seat MUST arrive installed, please bring your vehicle and car seat manuals.
 Remember, we only inspect car seats and you will be responsible for the final installation.

 * Each seat inspection lasts approximately 30 minutes

 PLEASE USE THE LINK BELOW TO BOOK YOUR APPOINTMENT